code-generators/pwc-generator-laravel55/readme.md

 ## How to use

 1. First, you need to create a PWC Project File, that is a .yml file representing your complete project.
-You can see some file samples here.
+You can see more details on [PWC Documentation](https://github.com/pwc-code-generator/docs).
 2. Then you can navigate to the folder in that your project file is through the command line, and run the PWC passing this generator:

 ```